ontolex/morph/draft.md

 subclasses CompoundRule and DerivationRule.
 Normally, a derivation rule will involve one specific morpheme or one allomorphic variant.
 A compound rule can involve an interfix or another morphophonological process.

+> ----
+> Class **morph:DerivationRule**: Derivation is a lexical process that generates one lexical entry from another by means of a  derivational affix.
+>
+>  ---

 ### morph:WordFormationRelation

 > ---